hylo-lang/specification/spec.md

     3. A memory location allocated by a call to `Builtin.aligned_alloc(alignment:byte_count:)` has *dynamic lifetime* and is called a *dynamic memory location*.

+[shuffle all statements about builtins to an appendix]

 2. A program shall terminate the lifetime of a dynamic memory location by calling `Builtin.dealloc`.
 Behavior is undefined if a program calls `Builtin.dealloc` to deallocate a static or automatic memory location.

-3. A memory location shall not be occupied by an initializing, alive, or deinitializing object when it reaches the end of its lifetime.
+3. A memory location shall not be occupied by an initializing, alive, or deinitializing object when the location reaches the end of its lifetime.

-4. When the end of the lifetime a memory location is reached, all names denoting objects stored within that location become invalid.
-Deallocating a memory location that has already reached the end of its lifetime has undefined behavior.
+4. Deallocating a memory location that has already reached the end of its lifetime has undefined behavior. [double-delete]

 ## Objects